ATiredVegan/ATiredVegan.github.io/_pages/book-recs.md

 **[Aranmanoth](https://www.casadellibro.com/libro-aranmanoth/9788423343478/1814511)** (España)
 I have no in-depth review of this.
 I generally loved this and found it quite similar thematically to Olvidado rey Gudú.
 This one is much shorter so is probably a gentler introduction to her work.

-Audiobook available
+Audiobook available.

 **[Olvidado Rey Gudú](https://www.thriftbooks.com/w/olvidado-rey-gud_ana-mara-matute/1187772/?resultid=db1cb3fd-eb62-42f3-af6c-4f1779ab56ba#isbn=8423976645&edition=13283402)** (España)

 [Review](https://medium.com/language-hub/olvidado-rey-gud%C3%BA-best-fantasy-youve-never-read-5a8228fb330a).
 Absolutely nothing like it in English.
 Highly recommend.
 Also recommend a reread at a more advanced level.

-Audiobook available
+Audiobook available.

 **[La saga de los confines](https://www.ebay.com/itm/326765244509?_skw=Liliana+Bodoc&itmmeta=01KF1MS2X987GMWGT49XHA1WZB&hash=item4c14b9f05d:g:VbwAAeSwk7Rov3RT&itmprp=enc%3AAQALAAAA0O7PUuNWmJ%2B%2BUShgI9tQz%2FoW7MH2BDAdSdd06aPtbZtb3TwYgYZpEHD7E35CgSbgUmIyZXXZunUZlHYfkXHfaw6oT%2B5Frm4WpJqkn88Pu9ZwleW4T4x1w5YGgqCBt1bybLeNOavlhgiY5a5HPx88xDfDjcdTTqqidye8kEWiud4JqHsWeMuBFCKA7%2BKFXA3eo1Izu5vMgCPmaKeFS8qkc20%2B4A0q1kpCCI723wCEOEvLbPn8bsA%2BxDLLef3nXNn3hlt2kId50TjKm3GZOXaNvGE%3D%7Ctkp%3ABk9SR96u5LT4Zg)** (Argentina)

 I have no in-depth review of this (still have to finish the third book).
 This trilogy is a fantasy retelling of the invasion of the Americas with a big dose of Tolkien.
 The writing can be a little confusing at times, but the plot is very straightforward.

-Audiobook available
+Audiobook available.

 ### General Fiction